 How did we get here?

-Our team is two students – game designer and scriptwriter.
+Our team is three students – game/level designer (and programmer), artist/3d artist, scriptwriter.
 That’s why we can’t develop some big projects (although we want to).
 So, trying to do our best with all mechanics we have, we decided to create something small but fun.
 Our small team decided to create this small project.
 The inspiration for our creation were detective stories by Agatha Christie and Sir Arthur Conan Doyle, stylized graphic from new Legend of Zelda, and interesting interaction mechanics like Way Out, Nier: Automata and some old Point-and-click quests.

 Game graphic as it is.
 It’s an early build, and a lot to do.